 However, teams are having difficulty obtaining the funding they need to acquire the data that is essential to both regulatory compliance and achieving strategic value out of trade and operations automation.

-Some 93 percent of firms said securing the budget for the quality of the data they need was a challenge.
-This could indicate a potential disconnect within firms between strategy and execution at the senior management or board level.
+Some 93 percent of firms said securing the budget for the quality of the data they need is a challenge.
+This could indicate a potential disconnect within firms between strategy and execution at senior management or board level.

 One firm said the cost could be as much as a half a basis point of revenue, while others look at the costs of rectifying bad data issues, such as the cost of additional services.